ESSENTIAL YACHT CREW GUIDES

 To schedule the interview, contact the U.S. embassy in the country you live in.
 You might be able to schedule your interview at another U.S. Embassy or Consulate, but be aware that it may be more difficult to qualify for a visa outside of the country where you live.

 4. Prepare required documents for the interview

-The documents you will need to prepare are:
+The documents you will need to prepare include:

 Passport that is valid at least six months beyond your period of stay